AladdinOmar61/course-template/guidelines/Guidelines_Project-2.md

 > "Narrow your scope, especially if you’re chasing down a specific feature that you’ve never implemented.
 Treat it as a chance to learn by doing and most importantly: build something you are happy to claim ownership of."

 > "Don’t try too hard.
 Really.
 Do something that’s achievable and put cool graphics and styling on it."

+# PLAGIARISM

+Remember.
+We have a **zero tolerance policy** towards plagiarism.
+More on our plagiarism policy can be found in our course wiki's [plagiarism page](https://git.generalassemb.ly/sei-nyc-cheetahs/project-2).